Judges of the Australian Museum (AM) Eureka Prizes work across a wide range of disciplines and are experts in their respective fields.

 - In the second round, each panel meets via teleconference to discuss their scores and agree on three finalists, including one winner.

 - The AM Eureka Prizes team provides administrative support to each panel, but does not play a role in the decision-making process.

 The Australian Museum and Eureka Prize partners are deeply grateful to the following individuals for contributing their time and expertise to the judging of the 2022 AM Eureka Prizes.

 Research and Innovation

-NSW Environment, Energy and Science (DPE) Eureka Prize for Applied Environmental Research
+NSW Environment and Heritage Eureka Prize for Applied Environmental Research

 Professor Ian Anderson, Director, Hawkesbury Institute for the Environment, Western Sydney University

 Professor Ian Anderson graduated with his PhD in 2001.
 He is a microbial ecologist and his research areas encompass plant-soil-microbe interactions, molecular ecology, soil/ecosystem restoration, and examining the effects of climate change on soil microbes.
 As Director of the Hawkesbury Institute for the Environment he is responsible for the overall management and leadership of the institute's research program and resources.

 Dr Chris Armstrong PSM, Deputy NSW Chief Scientist & Engineer and Executive Director at Office of NSW Chief Scientist & Engineer

 Dr Chris Armstrong has worked in the NSW Government since 2003, across many science and engineering issues including the national electricity system, longwall mining, water resources, biodiversity, climate change, and air quality.
 Before working in government Chris worked in medical communications, pharmaceutical marketing and research.
 Dr Armstrong holds both a Bachelor of Science (Hons) and a PhD in chemistry from the University of Sydney.